lee-blake/CME-Commitment-to-Change/Documentation/Development.md

 ---

-# Testing the environment and app
+# Testing the environment and app (Manual replication)

 If you're using Windows, use the specific steps for Windows.